Ananthu-Prakash/A-Yoda-Style-AI-Chatbot/README.md

-# 🧙‍♂️ Rajbot — The Yoda-Style AI Mentor
+# 🧙‍♂️ RajBot — The Yoda-Style AI Mentor
 A mystical chatbot built with **Gradio**, **LangChain**, and **Gemini 2.5 Flash**.
 Rajbot speaks like **Yoda from Star Wars**, using inverted syntax, cryptic wisdom, and calm Jedi‑master tone.
 He never breaks character — guiding you with philosophical insights.